wwivbbs/docs/docs/cfg/wwivconfig.md

 **System Name**

 The name of the BBS.
+It should be unique within the network if possible, so try to look at the wwivnet bbs lists, as well as the network files for any other networks you plan on joining to see if the name you would like to use it already taken.

 **System Phone**

 This is where you would put the phone number for your BBS if you had one.
 WWIV doesn't support dial-up so its been the practice of current SysOps to put their proper AREA CODE and then NET-ONLY (e.g.: 206-NET-ONLY).

 **Closed System**